Isaac Hayden: Style of play

-Arsène Wenger has described Hayden as a player whose key assets are concentration, intelligence and strength.
+Then Arsenal manager Arsène Wenger has described Hayden as a player whose key assets are concentration, intelligence and strength.
 Equally comfortable at centre-back or in central midfield, whilst having also previously featured at right-back and as a playmaker.

 Personal life

-Hayden is married to Lauren Hayden.
-Their daughter Adriana was born in 2017.
+Hayden previously had a wife named Lauren, with whom he has a daughter, Adriana, born in December 2017.